pooyavahidi/content/ai/loss_and_cost_functions_machine_learning.md

 >In simple terms, **Loss** is the error between the prediction of the model and actual ground truth label $y$ for one example from the training dataset.
 While **Cost** is the average of loss across all examples (or the batch) in the training dataset.
 >
->The goal of training a machine learning model is to find $W$ and $B$ (weights and biases) that minimize the cost function $J(W,B)$ using optimization algorithms such as gradient descent.
+>The goal of training a machine learning model is to find most optimized values for the model's parameters ($w$ and $b$) that minimize the cost function $J(\theta)$.
+This is achieved by using optimization algorithms such as gradient descent and its variants.